crowdsecurity/crowdsec/docs/references/plugins_api.md

 ## Foreword

+Output plugins handle Signal Occurences resulting from bucket overflows.
+This allows to either make a simple notification/alerting plugin or fully manage a backend (this is what {{crowdsec.name}} uses to manage SQLite and MySQL).

-You can create your own `.so` plugins to perform specific actions when a scenario is triggered.
-A plugin can either be used to implement a notification plugin (ie. slack), or to fully manage a backend (ie. your-favorite-database)
+You can create your own plugins to perform specific actions when a scenario is triggered.

-Each plugin has its own configuration file, allowing you to provide parameters to your code.
+The plugin itself will be compiled into a `.so` and will have its dedicated configuration.

 ## Interface

-Plugins are created in go and must conform to the following interface :
+Plugins are created in golang and must conform to the following interface :

 ```go
 type Backend interface {